hvp3100/face/README.md

 pip install Cython==0.29.14
 ```

 4) Install `gdl` using pip install.
-I recommend using the `-e` option and I have not tested otherwise.
+We recommend using the `-e` option and we have not tested otherwise.

 ```bash
 pip install -e .